tf13/obelos/README.md

-# Highlight & Annotate - Firefox Extension
+# Obelos - Firefox Extension

 A powerful Firefox extension that allows you to highlight text, add annotations, and create bookmarks on any webpage with persistent storage and direct linking capabilities.